gsoft-inc/wl-web-configs/docs/eslint/setup-monorepo.md

 This monorepo setup has been tested with [PNPM workspaces](https://pnpm.io/workspaces).
 You may need a different setup for [NPM workspaces](https://docs.npmjs.com/cli/v7/using-npm/workspaces) or [Yarn workspaces](https://classic.yarnpkg.com/lang/en/docs/workspaces/) because by default, those package managers **hoist dependencies** rather than installing them in isolation like PNPM.
 !!!

-To lint a monorepo solution (**multiple projects** per repository), [ESLint](https://eslint.org/) must be setuped to lint the files at the root of the solution (the monorepo **workspace**) and the files of every project of the monorepo.
+To lint a monorepo solution (**multiple projects** per repository), [ESLint](https://eslint.org/) must be set up to lint the files at the root of the solution (the monorepo **workspace**) and the files of every project of the monorepo.
 Execute the following steps to setup ESLint for a monorepo solution.

 ## Setup the workspace